mohamuhsin/form-story/README.md

 Under the <label> add a <textarea> that has an id and name of "message".
 Make the <textarea> a required field.
 The <textarea> should have 8 rows and 40 columns.
 (Check the hint for a syntax reminder).

 Under the <label> add a <textarea> that has an id and name of "message".
 Make the <textarea> a required field.
 The <textarea> should have 8 rows and 40 columns.
-(Check the hint
+(Check the

 Then add a line break after the <textarea> element.